zendtech/devzone_conference_list/README.md

 This page list all known PHP and PHP related conferences.
 If we have missed one, fork the [DevZone Conference List](https://github.com/zendtech/devzone_conference_list) repo and read the Contributing guide.

 ## North America
-* [Sunshine PHP](https://sunshinephp.com) : Feburary 2 - 4, 2017 : Miami, FL US
-The SunshinePHP Developer Conference is hosted by the South Florida PHP community (SoFloPHP) in Miami, Florida from February 2nd - 4th, 2017, and you're invited!
-We'll host some of the best speakers, awesome talk topics, latest technologies, and up to date news in PHP.
-And don't forget our Hack-a-thon and Uncon'ference, as well as a great hallway track!

 * [ConFoo Montreal](https://confoo.ca/en/yul2017) : March 8 - 10, 2017 : Montreal, QC, Canada
 ConFoo is a multi-technology conference aimed specifically at web developers.
 The Montreal edition has more than 150 presentations by local and international speakers.
 This conference offers a great diversity in content to expand your knowledge and increase your productivity.
 There is a great range of topics, including many programming languages, databases, security, performance, machine learning and project management.